 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Recall that in order to obtain R22, you must be an EPA-certified technician.
+Don’t forget that in order to obtain R22, you must be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+Also, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.
+This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can see the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-Alternatively, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+You can check the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can read your user’s manual.
+Otherwise, you can reach out to your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

 The industry has changed from R22 to R410a, which you may identify by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It has a higher safety rating tests than R22.

 You may have heard of “drop-in” replacements for R22.
 We strongly against against this choice.
-Typically a homeowner who is uneasy about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
-It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+Usually a homeowner who is uneasy about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a air conditioner, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
 In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is skipped, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+If this vital step is missed, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+If you are insistent on exploring this option, then consult with an HVAC specialist to determine your best replacement refrigerant.

-Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we keep track of any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+It’s wise to discuss pricing options with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we keep track of any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
 To reduce the chances of an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe